keithhorbin/Food-Inspection-ETL/README.md

 Food establishments are rated regularly as a condition of being licensed and able to sell to the public.
 To ensure that all food establishments meet relevant heath standards and codes, the health division inspects once a year and makes follow up visits on high risk establishments.
 They also conduct inspections in response to complaints of unsanitary conditions or illnesses.

 Our interest was in looking at how food inspection ratings related to income levels by zip code.
-We **extracted** 2017 food inspection data sets for two cities (Boston and Chicago) in the form of CSV's, and census data estimates for 2017 from a built in pandas library with the dataframe output to a CSV file.
+We **extracted** 2017 food inspection data sets for two cities (Boston and Chicago) in the form of CSV's (sourced from healthdata.gov), and census data estimates for 2017 from a built in pandas library with the dataframe output to a CSV file.

 Despite the city CSV's coming from similar departments they weren't identical and the **transformation** process started with normalizing the data in each for the like columns that we sought to join for the sake of the project.